numbats/learnr/chapters/chapter6.md

 In the next target plot, we want to draw a scatter plot between the size of the household and the total expenditure of the household.
-Then we want to overlay this with a loess curve in red color.
+Then we want to overlay this with a loess curve in red colour.
 You may not have seen how to fit a curve on `ggplot` yet so check out the hint if you don't know.